RowanAllan11/AMRsplitter/README.md

 To run the workflow on additional samples, download the paired-end reads into the data/ directory and add the sample name without the _1 or _2 suffix to the config.yaml file.

+First, the different conda environments can be installed using the following command:

+    snakemake --use-conda --conda-create-envs-only

+Then, the workflow can be used with the default confi file and 15 threads:

+    snakemake --use-conda --cores 15

 # Example Folder
 https://github.com/RowanAllan11/Plasmid_Segregator/blob/main/example_folder.txt